stacksjs/stacks/README.md

 # after you have successfully committed, you may create a "release"
 pnpm run release # automates git commits, versioning, and CHANGELOG generation

+# how to test your library locally?
+pnpm pack # packs the library into a tarball
 ```

 ## 🧪 Testing